CaZual-T/CZT-Mod-Manager/plugins/EpicGames_plugin/README.md

   - Select pathing mode: Epic Games
   - Press CTRL+E (wait a few seconds...)
   - Your epic games paths should now be saved and usable within CZT!

+⚠️ Limited testing has went into the epic games plugin.
+I only tested on Dying Light 1.